Thou shalt not steal.

 The key question regardless of the object is, "Does this truly belong to me?" and the key principle is that we should love our neighbor as ourselves.
 Aside from property violations, stealing is always an act of unkindness towards someone else.

 1. Taking property that is not ours to take.

 - Extortion (threaten for money)

-2. Gambling - the effort to gain without
+2. Gambling - the effort to gain without work or honest effort:

 - Effort to gain at someone else's loss (many have to lose so one can win big)